madronalabs/madronalib/README.md

 Design Notes
 ------------

-Madronalib is designed to enable efficient audio DSP on SIMD processors with very readable code.
+Madronalib is designed to enable efficient audio DSP on SIMD processors with readable code.

 With the advent of C++11, new functionality became available as part of the standard library, and new syntax has provided clearer ways to express abstractions with no overhead.
-Madronalib leans on C++11 to reduce its code footprint and increase readability.
+Madronalib leans on C++11 to reduce its code footprint and increase clarity.

 To get reliable audio performance in a multiprocessing system, careful attention must be paid to memory allocation, shared object access, and any use of OS calls. (see: http://www.rossbencina.com/code/real-time-audio-programming-101-time-waits-for-nothing) Madronalib encapsulates these concerns and provides a simple API to the writers of audio applications.